 Your kid will have a much better time with braces in Centennial, clear aligners, or the appliance of their choice when they start as soon as possible, even if that means before their wisdom teeth come out.

 Can an Orthodontist Remove Wisdom Teeth?

 We’re not supposed to.
 All dental health professionals can perform tooth extractions, but the ideal scenario involves cooperation with a certified maxillofacial surgeon.

 Just as we, as orthodontists, appreciate when professionals in other specialized fields of dentistry defer to us when it comes to dental alignment, so does Dr. Erin Sloss and her team trust the experts to help provide you with the highest-quality level of service possible.

 Maxillofacial surgeons have extensive training in the required techniques to perform invasive surgical procedures on orofacial structures.
-Usually, when an orthodontist and an oral surgeon cooperate, the patient’s treatment will involve an initial stage with orthodontics, a brief orthognathic surgery or other types of surgical interventions, and a final stage of orthodontics before the retention phase.
+Usually, when an orthodontist and an oral surgeon cooperate, the patient’s treatment will involve an initial stage with orthodontics in Centennial, a brief orthognathic surgery or other types of surgical interventions, and a final stage of orthodontics before the retention phase.

-When it comes to wisdom teeth, your orthodontist should consult with a qualified maxillofacial surgeon.
+When it comes to wisdom teeth, your orthodontist in Centennial should consult with a qualified maxillofacial surgeon.